-TTY:

-711. This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
-Calls to this number are free.
-Hours are from 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through February 14, and Monday to Friday (except holidays) from February 15 through September 30.
+TTY: 711.
+This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+We are available for phone calls from 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.
+Calls to these numbers are free.